Too much is never enough – especially when you have the option of self-storage.

 We know the hard work it takes to own a self-storage business.
 Competition in the industry means you need every possible advantage in the marketplace.
 We are here to help you build your self-storage business, whether you need funding to purchase new equipment, expand your facility, marketing, or other purposes.

-Unlike some financial institutions, BFS provides personalized service to our customers, and a relationship manager will be on-hand to help you make the right decisions for your business.
+Unlike some other lenders, BFS provides personalized service to our customers, and a relationship manager will be on-hand to help you make the right decisions for your business.
 We know you have many options for self-storage financing, but our focus on customer service makes BFS Capital the best choice.

 Let us help you realize the self-storage business of your dreams.
 For more information, call 1-888-905-4334